MagnumTrader/repforge/README.md

     - [x] add form for all the fields in a workout
     - [x] submit the form to the server, printing it
     - [x] insert it into the DB
-- [ ] Nicer font :)
-- [ ] Add edit workout screen ( same as new but populated with the current data)
-- [ ] More fields on workout, what is the flow of expanding the app?
 - [x] Add sql folder structure
 - [x] Add table for workouts AS IS
 - [x] Add functions for creating a workout and store in db